awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-create-python-package.md

 ------

-1. Enter the following command to change into the `pinpoint-importer` directory:
+1. Enter the following command to change to the `pinpoint-importer` directory:

    ```
    cd pinpoint-importer